How is Hodgkin disease staged?

 Resistant or recurrent Hodgkin disease

-These terms are not part of the formal staging system, but doctors or nurses may use them to describe what is going on with the lymphoma in some cases.
+These terms are not part of the formal staging system, but doctors or nurses might use them to describe what is going on with the lymphoma in some cases.

 The terms resistant or progressive disease are used when the disease does not go away or progresses (grows) while you are still being treated.

-Recurrent or relapsed disease means that Hodgkin disease initially responded well to treatment and went away, but it has now come back.
-If Hodgkin disease returns, it may do so in the area of the body where it first started or in another part of the body.
+Recurrent or relapsed disease means that Hodgkin disease initially went away with treatment, but it has now come back.
+If Hodgkin disease returns, it may be in the same place where it started or in another part of the body.
 This may occur shortly after treatment or years later.